-With recent Planning Commission approvals and Use-Permit Amendment for our snowmaking activities at TDA Downhill Ski Area, we are now full-speed-ahead with snowmaking installation planning at Learning Center and Snowbird Chairlift, for anticipated snowmaking operations to commence in late 2015
+We are now full-speed-ahead with our snowmaking system installation taking place at the Learning Center and Snowbird Chairlift, for anticipated snowmaking operations to commence in late 2015.
+Read the latest update from the November 2015 issue of Tahoe Donner News.

 Board Approves Budget to Proceed with Snowmaking Project